 Telephone No: 056 4441517 email: firstname.lastname@example.org

 Wandesforde National School is a Church of Ireland school under the Patronage of the Bishop of Cashel and Ossory.
-The teaching staff is comprised of 3 mainstream class teachers including the principal, one part-time resource teacher, one shared learning support teacher (shared with Firoda National School, Castlecomer) and one full time SNA.
+The teaching staff is comprised of 3 mainstream class teachers including the Principal, one full-time Resource Teacher, one Shared Learning Support Teacher (shared with the Presentation Convent National School, Castlecomer) and one full-time SNA.
 The full range of classes is taught i.e. Junior Infants to 6th class, in a multi grade situation and on a co-educational basis.

 The school follows the curricular programme prescribed by the Department of Education and Skills, which may be amended from time to time, in accordance with Section 9 and 30 of the Education Act (1998)